ChunMinChang/blog/_posts/2022-04-19-firefox-webrtc-multi-microphones.md

 ## Closing Words

-It is an unexpectedly arduous journey.
-I enjoyed the thought process of shaping a raw idea into a proper design and then implementing it.
+Despite it is an unexpectedly arduous journey, I enjoyed the thought process of shaping a raw idea into a proper design and then implementing it.
 It brings back my memory when working on [cubeb oxidation][cubeb-oxidation].

-It took me almost a year from starting to finishing it, from learning WebRTC code to implementing all the code alone.
-Fortunately, I have enough support when needed, and my reviewers are always willing to take their time to discuss with me.
+It took me almost a year to finish it, from learning WebRTC code to implementing all the code alone.
+Fortunately, I have enough supports when needed, and my reviewers are always willing to take their time to discuss with me.

 I have mixed feelings about this project.
 I didn't expect it would take me so long to accomplish the mission.
 I felt terrible when things weren't going well.
 I felt annoyed when digging into problems in unfamiliar code.
 On the other hand, I appreciate this project gave me a chance to learn how to calm myself down and enrich my engineering experience in a new domain, which will advance my skills in the long run.

-Life is full of ups and downs, so make the project progress.
+Life is full of ups and downs, so making the project progress.
 I've learned how to keep moving forward between the rises and falls.
-The experience I gained from this project will help me conquer my next project and all the followings.
+The experience I gained from this project is going to help me conquer my next project and all the followings.
 I have faith in myself.
 I believe I can overcome my upcoming challenges, and it will become another unforgettable memory.

 [gUM]: https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia
 [window]: https://developer.mozilla.org/en-US/docs/Web/API/Window